philipturner/metal-benchmarks/README.md

 | FCMPSEL16 | 1, 1 | 3 |
 | FCMPSEL32 | 1, 1 | 3-4 |

-TODO: Test FFMA and transcendental latencies on A14.
+TODO: Test FFMA and transcendental latencies on A14, verify FADD32 and FMUL32 throughputs.
 Look for disparities between F16 and F32.

 | Instruction Sequence | Throughput | Latency | Optimal Repetitions |
 | -------------------------- | ------ | ------- | ---- |